xinyig97/trackmedown/README.md

 add output the watchlist result into excel file named 'files.xlsx' <br/>

+#### dev log 11-30:
+tested on new data and fixed bugs

 ## bug log :
 #### 11-07 : calling functions / classes defined in a different file in python 3 :
 (https://stackoverflow.com/questions/31540009/importerror-cannot-import-name-in-python/31540162 )
+#### 11-30: keyword specification
+'Failed' 'Invalid' 'Accepted' are currently keyword to find information when parsing through log file, however, there may be other cases where also contain those keywords. <br/>
+ - could solve by testing more data
+ - or by identifying all possible cases that could contain those keywords but irrelevant to our purposes